Singapore AFAMT Registry

 The Act will apply for civil claims (including claims in contract and tort) for any MTO that is registered with a Competent National Body (CNB) in an AMS, and where the origin or destination of goods is an AMS.
 In addition, the MTO must issue a MTD as proof of the multimodal transport contract.
 LTA is Singapore’s designated CNB.

 The MTA will only apply to those registered with the CNB.
-MTOs which choose not to register can continue their operations, but will not be covered under the MTA, and will not enjoy the benefits of the AFAMT.
+MTOs which choose not to register an continue their operations, but will not be covered under the MTA, and will not enjoy the benefits of the AFAMT.

 3. What are the benefits of joining the Singapore AFAMT Registry?